lex-node/governance/constitution/constitution.md

 ##### Right to Refuse

 4.15.
-The Directors and Supervisors of the Foundation can refuse the Council's decisions subject to the limitations imposed on them by the law and their duty to steward Pocket Network.
+The Directors and Supervisors of the Foundation can refuse the Council's decisions subject to the limitations imposed on them by the law and their duty to steward the Pocket Technologies and Pocket Network.
 If they refuse without cause, the Council may remove them.

 ##### Qualified Code Deference and the Foundation's Custodial Rights & Responsibilities